enkidevs/curriculum/JavaScript/Ecmascript 2015/array-extensions.md

 ---
 ## Content

 In ES6 the array type is expanded with 3 additional properties:

 * keys
 * values
 * entries

 These properties return a special type of object called an  **iterator**.

-Iterators are a more advanced concept that we cover in  EcmaScript 2015 intermediate and advanced levels.

-For now you can think of an iterator as a special collection that you can move through that will maintain its position.
+If you haven't used one before, you can think of an iterator as a special collection that you can move through that will maintain its position.

-The below code uses arrays **entries** property to get an iterator and then log arr's keys and values:
+The below code uses `Array`'s **entries** method to get an iterator and then logs `arr`'s _keys_ and _values_:

 ```
 var arr = ["a", "b", "c"];

 var iEntries = arr.entries();

 iEntries.next();
 //{value: [0, "a"], done:false}

 iEntries.next();